-Success in this course depends on your regular participation in class and through the course homepage assignments.
-Attendance will be determined through weekly participation in class and completion of exams.
+Success in this course depends on your regular participation in class through the course homepage and participation in forums and email communications to discuss progress in the course.
+Attendance will be determined through weekly participation in discussion forums and exams.
 A student will be dropped from the course due to excessive unexcused absences.
-A student may be dropped from this course after their second absence, to be determined by failure to attend class and completing at least one exam during the week that will be counted as part of the second class of the week.
+A student may be dropped from this course after their second absence, to be determined by failure to complete forums and completing one exam during the week.
 Exams will be closed on Sunday of each week at 11:55pm.
 If you are expecting to be unable to perform your assignments and exams for a week you should obtain prior approval by contacting me in my office by telephone at 903-823-3235 or email at stephen.gass@texarkanacollege.edu prior to the beginning of the week.
-Approval will only be given in the case of unavoidable emergencies, and you may be required to provide written proof.
+Approval will only be given in the case of unavoidable emergencies and you may be required to provide written proof.